The Jefferson: Dining and amenities

 The ground floor of the hotel also features the Book Room, a reading library stocked with books either printed in the late 1700s and early 1800s.

 The hotel has four private, obscure entrances for its celebrity or security-conscious guests.

 Rating

 In 2010, The Jefferson was admitted into Relais & Châteaux, a global association of luxury hotels.

 Forbes Travel Guide (formerly known as Mobil Guide) awarded the hotel four out of five stars in 2016.

 In January 2016, U.S. News & World Report ranked The Jefferson Hotel the second-best hotel in the United States.
 The hotel had ranked tenth in 2015 and 99th in 2014.

+In June 2024, Americas Great Resorts added the hotel to its Top Picks as a landmark property.